Jonathan Pollard: Emigration to Israel

 Although Pollard expressed a desire to relocate to Israel, he did not immediately do so after his parole expired due to his wife's health issues, and remained in the US for over a month while she underwent chemotherapy for breast cancer.
 Pollard and his wife, Esther, finally arrived in Israel on December 30, 2020, on a private jet owned by US billionaire Sheldon Adelson.
 They were greeted on arrival by Israeli Premier Benjamin Netanyahu, who handed Pollard his Israeli documentation.
 Israeli Intelligence Minister Eli Cohen said that Pollard would be granted a government stipend equivalent to the pensions granted to former Mossad and Shin Bet agents.
 In accordance with COVID-19 restrictions, they went into quarantine for two weeks after their arrival.
 Pollard and his wife settled in Jerusalem.
 Esther Pollard died on January 31, 2022.
 She had been hospitalized for two weeks after contracting COVID-19.

 Pollard was honored by Mayor of Jerusalem Moshe Lion at a Jerusalem Day gala in 2021.
-Pollard gave the main address to the gala, in which he accused the U.S. government of anti-Semitism, termed the U.S State Department and the United Nations enemies of Israel, and referred to the Biden administration as "Amalek".
+Pollard gave the main address to the gala, in which he accused the US government of anti-Semitism, termed the U.S State Department and the United Nations enemies of Israel, and referred to the Biden administration as "Amalek".

 Pollard refused an offer to campaign for the Knesset on the Otzma Yehudit party's electoral slate in the 2022 Israeli legislative election, saying that he had "suffered enough".

 During mid-September 2022, Pollard announced his engagement to Rivka Abrahams-Donin, a widowed mother of seven children.
 They married on October 20.

 On November 23, 2023, Pollard posted on X (formerly Twitter) that Israel should have arrested the families of Israeli hostages taken by Hamas during the Gaza war to prevent them from interfering in Israel's war plans.
 In February 2024, he advocated moving the entire Arab population out of Gaza, preferably to Ireland, adding that "the Irish deserve it".

+On November 20, 2025, The New York Times reported that Pollard had a private meeting with the US Ambassador to Israel, Mike Huckabee, at the American Embassy in Jerusalem in the past July.
+Pollard confirmed that the meeting occurred, characterizing it as "friendly" and stating that the "main purpose" of the meeting was to thank Huckabee for his vocal support for Pollard while he was incarcerated.
+Karoline Leavitt stated that the White House had not been notified of the meeting, but that President Trump "stands by" Ambassador Huckabee.